Dramatic painting shows people cowering from the lava and ash of a volcano in the background

 Archaeobotanical evidence, on the other hand, points to the opposite: pomegranates and walnuts, which would not have been harvested until autumn, were also found.

 Atmospheric studies, meanwhile, have suggested that the fallout pattern of volcanic ash reflects high-altitude south-easterly winds, which today are prevalent in the region in autumn.
-Wind patterns may, however, have changed in the almost 2,000 years since the eruption.
+Wind patterns may, however, have changed in the almost two thousand years since the eruption.

 The Challenges of Writing Ancient History